m0hithreddy/MID/README.md

 Check ```$ MID --help``` for more options and ```/etc/MID/MID.conf``` can be used to make the settings persistent

+## Reporting

+As a user you can be helpful to the project by reporting any undefined, undesired and unexpected behavior.
+See [Reporting.md](https://github.com/MohithReddy2439/MID/Reporting.md)

 ## Contributing

 Under Development

 ## License